 • Sickness Leave

 To add one of these absences to an employee just type the code, that is next to the absence type, into the cell next to the employee.
 For example, if Employee 5 was off sick on January 20th, in cell V9 you would add S.

 This along with all other absences will be pulled through and displayed on the ‘Year Total’ tab.

 And that’s it.
 No, really you don’t need to do anything else.
 Just keep adding the different absences for each employee every month to keep track of all your employee absences in 2020.

 In anticipation of any questions about the spreadsheet, we have created a couple below and answered them.
 If you have any more questions about the spreadsheet, please email us at firstname.lastname@example.org.

 Q. Why can’t I add a new employee?

-A. If you are looking to manage more than 30 employees, you really need to use an online system.
+A. If you are looking to manage more than 30 employees, you really need to use an online leave management system and absence management software like edays.
 Excel holiday planners are very basic and include lots of manual processes, leading to lots of errors.
 If you want to manage more than 30 employees why not book a demo of our system and see how we can help you.